Distortion matrix approach for ultrasound imaging of random scattering media: Normalized correlation matrix

-where $\mathbf{\Gamma_\delta}$ is a diagonal scattering matrix associated with a point-like scatterer centered at the origin, such that $\gamma_\delta(x)=\delta(x)$ (see Fig.~5D of the accompanying paper).
 Expressed in the form of Eq.\ \ref{Ch2}, $\mathbf{\hat{C}}$ is analogous to the time-reversal operator obtained for a point-like scatterer.
 Equation~\ref{Ch} confirms that $\mathbf{\hat{C}}$ is of rank 1 and the corresponding eigenvector $\mathbf{U_1}$ directly provides the aberration phase law:

 An estimator $\mathbf{\bar{T}}$ of the transmission matrix can then be deduced (Eq.22 of the accompanying paper).